 Follow all the latest exciting and uplifting news about adults with special needs and see what they can achieve when given the right opportunities.

-If you come across any useful articles, blogs or video please email over the details for review and we'll add them here.
+If you come across any useful articles, blogs or videos please email over the details for review and we'll add them here.

 Shaun Murphy, a young surgeon with autism and savant syndrome, relocates from a quiet country life to join a prestigious hospital’s surgical unit.
 Alone in the world and unable to personally connect with those around him, Shaun uses his extraordinary medical gifts to save lives and challenge the scepticism of his colleagues.